 Fiber-rich, low-calorie and stock full of vitamins, these squash can be eaten in fall and in winter, because they keep very well for the entire cold season.

 - In the vegetable patch: check out all our pages related to squash

 Sowing and planting squash in spring

 Seedlings are prepared in April indoors.
 Place your nursery pots near a source of heat: sow one or two seeds per pot in soil mix.
 After one month, transplant your young seedlings to the garden, spacing them one or two yards (meters) apart, depending on the variety.

 Snails and slugs consider these choice morsels, so protect them with a ring of ashes that you must renew after each and every rainfall.

-Depending on the species, you can either let your squash stems run around the ground, or use spiral stakes to let them climb.
+Depending on the species, you can either let your squash stems run around the ground (heavier ones like spaghetti), or use spiral stakes to let them climb (for lighter ones).
 Mulch the foot of your plants thickly, at least 8 inches (20 cm), and water once a week in summer if the weather is dry, without wetting the leaves.